microsoft/agogosml/docs/assets/design/README.md

 # Requirements

-- The Azure DevOps pipelines delivers a new tagged and verified release version
+- The Azure DevOps pipelines delivers a new tagged, tested and verified release version
 - The Sample Application container is a place holder for any customer application image.
 That image needs to answer to the following conditions:
   - Implement the HTTP endpoints protocol (TBD).
   - [Optional] Return message handling statuses to the input handler to enable a retry mechanism (Retry mechanism design is TBD)